marcpgg/color-palette/README.md

-The script basically clusters the pixel intensities of an RGB image.
-Given an image with _MxN_ pixels, each consisting of three components: Red, Green, and Blue respectively.
-Pixels that belong to a given cluster will be more similar in color than pixels belonging to a separate cluster.
+Applying Kmeans clustering to each pixel intensities of an RGB image.
+Pixels that belong to a given cluster will be closer to their 0-255 RGB value, thus will be similar in color.